 - Teacher and support staff recruitment and retention continues to be of concern.
 This is being addressed by - Developing a Trust wide skills matrix and promoting in-house expertise.
-An annual trust wide audit of teachers' skills is undertaken identifying areas of outstanding knowledge and practice and focus areas for development.
-The 20/21 academic year has seen the development of a Trust staffing model whereby staff can have Trust-wide responsibility for certain areas hence providing opportunities for development whilst promoting best practice.
-A Trust wide ASD lead was appointed in September 20. - Considering pay related incentives. - Establishing a clear hierarchy of progression and development for all roles. - Establishing and implementing a Trust wide People Plan.
+An annual trust wide audit of teachers' skills is undertaken identifying areas of outstanding knowledge and practice and focus areas for development. - Considering pay related incentives. - o Establishing a clear hierarchy of progression and development for all roles. - Establishing and implementing a Trust wide People Plan.